radial/core-distro-base/README.md

 This base image is the official Ubuntu LTS image plus:

 * Multiverse repository enabled
-* Bash color support in terminal
+* Bash color support and command completion in terminal
 * Locale settings

 Alternate locales can be added upon request.